Sarah-Bue/tic-tac-toe/README.md

 All content was written by the developer.

 ### Media
-The image used for the Favicon and the 404 page are by PIRO4D, and downloaded from [Pixabay](https://pixabay.com/).
+The image used for the Favicon and the 404 page are by PIRO4D, and was downloaded from [Pixabay](https://pixabay.com/).

-The sounds used on the website are by floraphonic, and downloaded from [Pixabay](https://pixabay.com/).
+The sounds used on the website are by floraphonic, and were downloaded from [Pixabay](https://pixabay.com/).

 ### Code
 [Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/), and the "OpenJavaScript" channel on [YouTube](https://www.youtube.com/@OpenJavaScript) were consulted on a regular basis for both inspiration and to gain a deeper understanding of certain parts of the code.

-The code for the pop-up form has been adapted from the W3Schools code found [here](https://www.w3schools.com/howto/howto_js_popup_form.asp).
+The code for the pop-up form has been adapted from [W3Schools](https://www.w3schools.com/howto/howto_js_popup_form.asp).

-The code to remove the outer borders of the board has been adapted from Patricia Nicole Opetina's code found on [Dev.to](https://dev.to/pat_the99/how-to-remove-outside-borders-of-a-3x3-grid-using-css-e-g-tic-tac-toe-ui-4ao8).

 The code for the preview-hover function has been adapted from [Codebrainer](https://www.codebrainer.com/blog/tic-tac-toe-javascript-game).